by Tom Pawlak — GBI Technical Advisor

 I took my 4′ aluminum straight edge so I could determine if the plaster had pulled away from the wood lath.
 The straight edge revealed about 1″ of sag in one corner of the ceiling.
-I carefully pressed up on the plaster and verified that it had pulled away from the wood lath layer.
-I assured her that it could be repaired without tearing the ceiling down and went back home to get the necessary supplies for the repair.
+I carefully pressed upon the plaster and verified that it had pulled away from the wood lath layer.
+I assured her that it could be repaired without tearing the ceiling down, then went home to get the necessary supplies for repairing cracked plaster.

 My plan was to drill a series of holes through the plaster, inject some thickened epoxy into the holes, and force the plaster back into position with a plywood caul (a sheet of plywood to provide broad support) and prop sticks to hold it up, and let it cure.
 The repair went off without a hitch.